RalleeDev/ralle-jobcenter/readme.md

 # Ralle-jobcenter

-Ralle-jobcenter is a lightweight jobcenter that runs on ox_core as of right now.
+Ralle-jobcenter is a lightweight jobcenter in FiveM that runs on ox_core as of right now.
 It is a simple resource that allows for customization and translation if english is not suitable for your server

 ## Installation